Guayaquil, Ecuador. Where to visit on a stopover.

 Aerovia Cable Car

-In summary, Guayaquil probably has a lot more to offer than we saw however our time was limited.
-This was just a stop over point for us to and from the Galapagos Islands; however if you do have a day or so here, get out and grab an uber to La Perla (the other places we visited were all very near here) and enjoy a bit of Ecuador, you won’t be disappointed.
+In summary, Guayaquil probably has a lot more to offer than we saw; however, our time was limited.
+This was just a stopover point for us to and from the Galapagos Islands; however, if you do have a day or so here, get out and grab an Uber to La Perla (the other places we visited were all very near here) and enjoy a bit of Ecuador, you won’t be disappointed.

-Hi Katie,
+1. Hi Katie,

 We aren’t massive foodies but did try some local menu del dias, empanadas, rice and beans and plantain etc. The strangest thing in Ecuador is coffee with milk appears to be hot milk you add a spoon of Nescafe to…very strange 🤣